ashleychontos/pySYD/docs/quickstart.rst

 Breaking down the arguments
 +++++++++++++++++++++++++++

-Now let's deconstruct the above statement!
+Now let's dissect this statement.

 ``pysyd``
    if you used `pip` install, the binary (or executable) should be available.
 In fact, the setup